ga-wdi-lessons/js-jquery/jquery-cheat-sheet.md

     <script src="script.js"></script>
   </head>
   <body>
-    <h1>If you can see this in your browser, your Javascript/jQuery isn't working!</h1>
+    <h1>If you can see this in your browser, your Javascript/jQuery is not working!</h1>
   </body>
 </html>
 ```